| As far as we know, it's an unwritten rule of reviewing that the first paragraph of any

 panel didn't shatter, meaning it was a fully-contained internal explosion - which

+is the worst kind!
 At this point, you might be wondering whether my monitor was about to die

 anyway.
 All I can say is that why don't you try using that same logic on the